 - Indirect competitors – These have different products but target the same need;

-- “Available spend” or replacement competitors – These compete for the same budget as your brand, even if the product is different.
+- “Available spend” or replacement competitors – These compete for the same budget as your brand, even if their product is different.

 3. Discern What Works for Your Competitors and What Does Not

-There’s no point trying to imitate a competitor’s strategies if they aren’t working.
+There’s no point in trying to imitate a competitor’s strategies if you’ve noticed that the results are not positive or you’ve seen that the steps that your competitor is making don’t go in the right direction.
 The same goes for their product updates and industry opportunities.
 Another thing to consider is that you may

-not just 100% be sure which factors are correct.
-So instead of just blindly copying have the mindset that you are running an experiment.
-Run the hypothesis you copy against your current
+not be 100% sure which factors are correct.
+So instead of just blindly copying your competitors’ moves have the mindset that you are running an experiment and just take notes and play the “observer” role.
+After gathering all the insights you need, run the hypothesis you copy against your current